distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

 1. This is the local name we picked using `dispatch create-language` in step 4.
 2. Lines 3--11 of `FibLemma.v`.

-In order to buil the assertion that corresponds to `fib_square_lemma`, Dispatch expects the formulas and contexts to be laid out using local names.
+In order to build the assertion that corresponds to `fib_square_lemma`, Dispatch expects the formulas and contexts to be laid out using local names.
 Here, we can use the name `fib_square_lemma` as the local name of the formula, and `fib_square_lemma!context` as the local name of its context.
 Then, in the